Hecate2/Ignareo-ISML-auto-voter/README.md

 Many thanks to all who sacrificed for Chtholly and something named "justice".
 Give Tiat Siba Ignaleo a star or fork if you really love her codes!

 Nov 14th: 1th anniversary for the asynchronous prototype.
+Nov 9th: IgnaleoG updated.
+Nobody had paid any price for using IgnaleoG before it was published.

 Nov 1st: SukaMoka 08 is really enjoyable!
 But as far as I know, not every reader wants Chtholly to come to life again.